zhunan0905/deep-photo-styletransfer-tf/README.md

 [Slide](https://docs.google.com/presentation/d/15RqGGYIHGQKBEjfSQjnWPpk1s0mu0tmQqn0VK4_QCl4/edit#slide=id.gfde27aa0a8_0_29)

 ## Experiment and Reproduce
-**We put our experiments of the examples provided by the paper and our own data in the folder ./experiment_example**
+**We put our experiments' results of the examples provided by the paper and our own data in the folder ./experiment_example**

 ## Reference Paper and Code
 We fork this repo from [here](https://github.com/LouieYang/deep-photo-styletransfer-tf).
 This is a pure Tensorflow implementation of our project reference paper: [Deep Photo Styletransfer](https://arxiv.org/abs/1703.07511).